Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 ### Input

-The new key and a touch policy.
+The new key, a touch policy, and the algorithm.
 This command must be used in conjunction with the Authenticate command.
 See
 ["Authenticate: Management Key"](#authenticate-management-key).

+For YubiKeys prior to 5.4.2, the new key must be a Triple-DES key.
+Beginning with 5.4.2, the managment key can be AES.

-The new key is 24 bytes, no more, no less.
+If the key is Triple-DES, the new key must be 24 bytes, no more, no less.
+If the key is AES-128, the new key must be 16 bytes, if AES-192, 24 bytes, and if AES-256, 32 bytes.
 The touch policy is one of three values: always, cached, or never.

 ### Output

 There is no data output, only the status.

-If the command was not successful, it will almost certainly be because the current management key supplied was not correct.
+If the command was not successful, it will almost certainly be because the current management key was not authenticated.
 This command will return an error indicating authentication is required.
 Generally you will not call this command until you have successfully authenticated the management key.